softmagnet/tp/docs/team/bernardwan.md

       * Pull requests: [\#104](https://github.com/AY2122S1-CS2103T-F11-1/tp/pull/104), [\#273](https://github.com/AY2122S1-CS2103T-F11-1/tp/pull/273)

-* **New Feature**: Updated the behaviour of the `findname` and `findtag` command to support partial matches and to allow for multi-word searches
+* **New Feature**: Updated the behaviour of the `findname` and `findtag` command to support more natural use cases.
-    * What it does: Changed the functionality of the two `find` commands for students to support more natural use cases.
+    * What it does: Changed the functionality of the two `find` commands for students to support partial matches and to allow for multi-word searches.
       * Justification: The different types of `find` commands needs different logic as what the user will want to do varies.
       For name searches, users would often want to search for first name together with last name.
 As such, the command should treat the multi-word keyword as a single sequence.
 For the `findtag` command, users might search for just `math` and expect to find all tags that contain math.
 As such, partial matching is required.